JayPark86/JayPark86.github.io/test.md

 ### Routing
 1. Make templates for start and end page
-2. Make routes[] and router to set template pages with path
+2. Make routes[] and router to set template pages with pathname

 ### Game
 1. Make unit tests for validation checking function
 2. Make ajax.get and validation checking function for responseText
   2-1.
 Parse responseText into JSON and send it to callback
-3. Make a loop which extracts words from data one by one
+3. Make a loop which extracts words from JSON data one by one
   3-1.
 If words length is 0, calculate average time and navigate to end page
   3-2.
 If not, set page with the extracted text, time and score
 4. Use setInterval to set game timer